fbpx

 Should I use ice or a heat pack for my injury?

 Ice should be used in the initial stages of an injury where you have swelling or inflammation.
-The ice can be applied on and off to help reduce the swelling, thereby easing your pain.
+The ice can be applied on and off to help reduce the swelling and ease your pain.
 It constricts the blood vessels.
-Once the swelling has subsided, you can generally switch to heat to help promote healing.
+Once the swelling has subsided, you can switch to heat to help promote healing.
 There are some injuries where this advice may not be suitable or heat or ice should not be used, so your podiatrist will let you know their recommendations at your appointment.

 Strapping is a great way to help add more stability to a joint, reduce unwanted painful movement, and support the injured tissues.
 We often apply strapping in the initial stages of an injury to offer some much-needed relief.
 There are many different types of strapping techniques for different purposes – and it’s important that you use the right one.
 We are happy to teach you the best strapping technique for your injury at your appointment with us.

-Is my pain caused by my flat feet?
+Is my foot pain caused by my flat feet?

 It could be.
 Flat feet are a cause or a contributing factor to a variety of foot and leg pains and injuries, however, just because you have flat feet, does not mean that they have caused your injury or that you are definitely going to develop foot pain.
 The only way to truly know if they are related is to have a biomechanical assessment.